avergel/s3sharebox-front/README.md

 - *Work In Progress: Files can be moved, renamed and deleted*
 - *WIP Users can signup, change passwords and use the `forgot password` functionality*

-## Technologies and dependencies used
+## Technologies and frameworks used
 - React 16.11
 - Redux 7.1
 - Redux Thunk 2.3